Dr. Brian Lum

 Previous infections can also directly affect organ function and cause a medication to be processed more slowly.
 [3]

-There is genetic testing that can be done to find out if there is a genetic component to your symptoms and what medications (and anesthetic) would be safer options for you in the future.
+Genetic testing can be done to determine whether there is a genetic component to your reactions and assess what medications (including anesthetics) would be safer options for you in the future.

-Processing times also vary considerably for those with food allergies and sensitivities.
+Processing times also vary considerably for those with food allergies and sensitivities and those with compromised gastrointestinal tracts.

 2. Your Taking the Wrong Medication/Supplement

-Sometimes patients start self medicating based on their own research or because of something they heard worked well for someone else.
+Sometimes, patients start self-medicating based on their own research or because of something they heard worked well for someone else.
 Frequently, this can make underlying symptoms worse.
+Even when taking a prescribed medication, unusual reactions are not uncommon.

-This could be due to the genetic composition of the patient population used in the study, the sample size, the research methods or even the form of the medication or supplement used in the study.
+This could be due to the genetic composition of the patient population used in the medical study, the sample size, the research parameters, or even the form of the medication or supplement used in the study.

-Additionally, there is usually an order in which underlying conditions are treated to achieve the desired improvement (some infections are higher priority, an impaired digestive tract may be preventing you absorbing nutrients, etc).
+Additionally, there is usually an order of operations in which underlying conditions are treated to achieve the desired improvement (some infections are higher priority, an impaired digestive tract may be preventing you from absorbing nutrients, etc).

-By form, I mean that even if a patient has a simple vitamin deficiency and they take the wrong form of that vitamin, it will not necessarily absorb as it should and it could cause unintended symptoms.
+By form, I mean that even if a patient has a simple vitamin deficiency and takes the wrong form of that vitamin, it will not necessarily absorb as it should, and it could cause unintended symptoms.

 Similarly, the potency of Olive Leaf Extract, a powerful herbal supplement, can vary by form and by the strength of your digestive system.
 [5]

-Many liquid forms of Olive Leaf Extract are sold in alcohol base, unfortunately, alcohol-based extracts can be difficult for a person with a compromised digestive tract or an underlying condition to process.
+Many liquid forms of Olive Leaf Extract are sold in alcohol bases.
+Unfortunately, alcohol-based extracts can be difficult for a person with a compromised digestive tract or an underlying condition to process.

-In this case, a liquid capsule may achieve the desired effect.
+In this case, a liquid capsule or a tea may achieve the desired effect.

 How your herbal supplements are processed matters.
-Just like a diet based on processed food will make you very sick because it is largely devoid of nutrients, a supplement that has been highly processed or is very old will be lacking the medicinal components you need.
+Just like a diet based on processed food will make you very sick because it is largely devoid of nutrients, a supplement that has been highly processed or is very old will lack the medicinal components you need.

 3. Your Taking Too Much of your Medication/Supplement

-When a patient is very sick, they are tempted to take more of whatever they are taking because they need something "strong enough" to get them better.
+When a patient is very sick, they are tempted to take more of whatever they are taking because they need something "strong enough" to get them better from such "strong" symptoms.
 This, however, is very rarely how the body heals.

-I have found that the most sensitive patients and those who have been sick for the longest time, actually have the most dramatic improvements with relatively gentle treatments.
+I have found that relatively gentle treatments actually produce the most dramatic improvements in the most sensitive patients and those who have been sick for the longest time.

 4. You Need to Treat the Underlying Problem

-Often, the reason that a medication or supplement is not working as intended is because your internal biological equilibrium is off balance.
+Often, a medication or supplement does not work as intended because your internal biological equilibrium is off balance.

-Paradoxical reactions can be caused by an underlying viral or bacterial infection.
-[6] An underlying infection is something that can be tested for and, once the infection is gone, medication tolerance can improve.
+An underlying viral or bacterial infection can cause paradoxical reactions.
+[6] These infections can be tested for, and once the infection is gone, medication tolerance often improves.

-Paradoxical reactions can be also be caused by excess inflammation caused by an underlying condition (like diabetes), the aftermath of an infection (like Covid-19, malaria or influenza) or even from environmental toxins like mold.
+Paradoxical reactions can also be caused by excess inflammation from an underlying condition (like diabetes), the aftermath of an infection (like COVID-19, malaria, or influenza), or even from environmental toxins like mold.

 Even medications and supplements designed to reduce inflammation often target the wrong kind of inflammation and can have no effect on paradoxical reactions.